 - 1. CAD exercises using Auto Cadsoftware - 2.
-Draw the different type of 3D modelling entries using viewing commands modifying drawings
+Draw the different type of 3D modelling entries using viewing commands to view them (Isometric projection).

-- 3. Sanctioning of solid primitives and rendering in3D. - 4.
+- 3. Sanctioning of solid primitives and rendering in 3D. - 4.
 Part-programming on CNCmachines - 5.
 Execution of part programme for machining givenprofile. - 6.
 Part modeling using some of the modelingtechnique - 7.
-Component assembly in CAD and generating and
+Component assembly in CAD and generating and modifying drawings